mohamedeliwa/practice-notes/notes/chronic_obstructive_pulmonary_disease_(copd).md

 Have ↓ alveolar ventilation, with a `low PaO2` and a `high PaCO2`.
 They are `cyanosed` but `not breathless` and may go on to develop `cor-pulmonale`.
 Their respiratory centres are relatively insensitive to CO2 and they rely on hypoxic drive to maintain respiratory effort — supplemental oxygen should be given with care.

+### The most common bacterial organisms that cause infective exacerbations of COPD are:

+- Haemophilus influenzae (most common cause)
+- Streptococcus pneumoniae
+- Moraxella catarrhalis

+Respiratory viruses account for around 30% of exacerbations, with the human rhinovirus being the most important pathogen

 ### Investigations

 - CBC: ↑ RBCs.